 Register of titles in Greece

-The Land Registry (Greek: Ipothikofilakio or Ktimatologio)) has jurisdiction for specific municipalities.
-Greek Land Registers have been, however, and to a certain extent still are kept by person (Ipothikofilakio) rather than plot.
-When searching the Land Register, an entry is therefore verified in terms of the potential owner’s name, whether and when he/she became the owner and by virtue of which legal deed, whether encumbrances, easements, legal disputes, have been registered, etc. A decision has been taken to modernise Greek Land Register practice to alleviate the difficulties arising when verifying ownership status.
-Restructuring in Greece has been summed up under the term “Ktimatologio”.
+The Land Registry (Greek: Ipothikofilakio) has jurisdiction for specific municipalities.
+However, entries in the Greek Land Registries have been, to a certain extent, made on the basis of the owner (Ipothikofilakio) rather than of the property (which is the case of the cadastral offices – “Ktimatologio”).
+When conducting an investigation at the Land Registry, an entry is verified in terms of the potential owner’s name, whether and when they became the owner and by virtue of which legal deed, whether encumbrances or legal disputes have been registered, etc. A decision has been taken to modernize the Greek Land Registry to alleviate the difficulties arising when verifying ownership status.
+Restructuring in Greece has been summed up under the term “Ktimatologio” (Cadastre).

-The Greek Land Register/Ktimatologio has so far been implemented in two stages.
+The Greek Land Registry/Cadastre has so far been implemented in two stages.

-According to Greek Law, when a right belongs jointly to more than one people, there is a “society of rights”.
-The members of the society, i.e. the beneficiaries of the co-owned interest shares, are the share-holders.
-Each share consists of a separate right, which can be freely conveyed and interpreted to a respective share on the entire property (undivided interest shares).
-A case of society of rights is the joint ownership on real estate properties in Greece.
+According to Greek Law, when a right belongs jointly to more than one person, there is a community of right.
+The members of the community, i.e., the beneficiaries of the co-owned shares, are the share owners.
+Each share consists of a separate right, which can be freely conveyed and interpreted to a respective share on the entire property (undivided shares).
+A case of community of right is the joint ownership on real estate properties in Greece.

-The administration of the joint real estate property in Greece, belongs to all the joint owners.
-The law provides that co-owners are liable to each other for any fault performed with regard to the administration of the properties.
+The administration of the joint real estate property in Greece belongs to all the joint owners.
+The law provides those co-owners are liable to each other for any fault performed with regard to the administration of the properties.
 However, in cases of danger, each co-owner is allowed to take any necessary actions, without waiting for the other co-owners’ consent.